ortizfer/Software-2016-2017/Documentation/README.md

 Code for Proteus 2.0 Missions

 """
+21- Carlos J. Figueroa 11/03/2017 8:46pm
+Modified Logs and Timer, functioning as intended.
+Modified all files calling the log to use the new functions properly.

 20- Fernando Ortiz 02/03/2017 9:35AM
 Organized Documents in folders and fixed imports in all classes